42 Door Types Illustrated Guide

 8. Eight-Panel With Glass

 Eight-panel doors have variants that include several or all panels equipped with glass.
 They come in wood, steel, and other materials.
 Eight-panel doors with only two glass panels typically have those glass panels at the top.
-This allows the light entry while also protecting privacy, as the glass panels are often too high for prying eyes.
+This allows the light to enter while protecting privacy, as the glass panels are often too high for prying eyes.

 9. Roman

 Roman doors typically have two panels: a square one at the bottom and an arched one at the top.
-Traditionally, Roman doors are pivot doors made of stone.
+Traditionally, Roman doors used a pivot mechanism instead of hinges, supported by a huge cylinder that's often a little taller than the door.

 Sliding Doors